quadjump/dsa/epi/epi_py/docs/index.rst

-.. epi-py documentation master file, created by sphinx-quickstart on Mon Jun 27 12:25:18 2022.
+.. epi_py documentation master file, created by sphinx-quickstart on Mon Jun 27 12:25:18 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to epi-py's documentation!
+Welcome to epi_py's documentation!
 ==================================

 .. toctree::